 I enjoy putting things together, right from when I was young.
 I like to bring something new and fresh to each event, I’m constantly raising the creative bar for myself.
 Being entrusted with the management of an occasion is not something I take for granted.
 It is a sacred responsibility and a passion because I enjoy bringing ideas and visions to reality.

 When family members get involved and do not like the idea of a planner, they most likely would not abide by the desires of the couple who are getting married and end up taking over.
 The challenge would then be how to satisfy your clients while trying to ensure you don’t start a family war.

 @ydacreations: being entrusted with managing an occasion is not something we take for granted Click To Tweet

 Which do you think is the most important factor in events planning, creativity or structure?

 To be honest both are essential.
-From passion for the job comes creativity, this would drive you to research more for new ideas and ensure you are always up to date with trends.
+The passion for the job comes creativity, this drives one to research more for new ideas and ensure you are always up to date with trends.